thoughtram/blog/_posts/2015-06-13-routing-in-angular-2.md

 ...

 @RouteConfig([
-  { path: '/', component: Start, as 'start'}
+  { path: '/', component: Start, as: 'start'},
-  { path: '/about', component: About, as 'about'}
+  { path: '/about', component: About, as: 'about'},
-  { path: '/contact', component: Contact, as 'contact'}
+  { path: '/contact', component: Contact, as: 'contact'}, ])
-])
 {% endhighlight %}